Students majoring in communication are eligible to receive honors in communication at graduation if the following conditions are met:

 You may have an advisor assigned to you.
 You may also not know who your advisor is and need to ask at the department office.
 You can also get advising from CAL advising at any time.

 A list of labs and hours is available each quarter.
 Each lab may have different hours each quarter depending on classes and other factors, but there should be posted hours on the door.
 It is encouraged you write down or take a photo of these posted hours just to make sure you have the most updated information.

-You should be talking with your advisor and your graduation retention specialist regularly to make sure your specific deadlines are being met.
-You'll want to file a grad check early with the registrar to avoid holds and late fees.
+You should be talking with your faculty advisor and your graduation retention specialist regularly to make sure your specific deadlines are being met.
+You'll want to file a grad check early in your second to last semester with the Registry to avoid holds and late fees.